seenthattinker/Conceptinero/wiki/first.md

 SR&ED Criteria

+ ![x]  technological uncertainty
+ ![x]  what was so hard
+ ![x]  results unpredictable
- ![x]  technological uncertainty\ ![x]  what was so hard\![x]  results unpredictable\![x]  did not know the best technological  approach.|
+ ![x]  did not know the best technological  approach.

 Technological Content

-1. What did you do?
+![x]
+What did you do?
-1. A *systematic investigation* by qualified personnel.
+![x]
+A *systematic investigation* by qualified personnel.

 ![Note]Not trial and error.

 Technological Advancement

-1. what did you learn?
+![x]  what did you learn?
-1. advance state of knowledge in a field of tech.
+![x]  advance state of knowledge in a field of tech.
-1. advance underlying technology
+![x]  advance underlying technology
-1. advance within the ‘context’ of your business
+![x]  advance within the ‘context’ of your business

 Supporting Documentation
 --------------------------------

 SR&ED Eligible Projects

-1. projects that advance what's *under the hood*
+![x]  projects that advance what's *under the hood*
-1. design patterns – to gain more flexibility, efficiency, reliability, ease of maintenance.
+![x]  design patterns – to gain more flexibility, efficiency, reliability, ease of maintenance.
-1. languages, plug-ins, libraries, and protocols
+![x]  languages, plug-ins, libraries, and protocols
-1. significant extensions and different translators
+![x]  significant extensions and different translators
-1. applications software development
+![x]  applications software development
-1. developing systems for particular uses
+![x]  developing systems for particular uses
-1. new combinations of known programming principles to overcome constraints
+![x]  new combinations of known programming principles to overcome constraints
-1. data, hardware, and application integration
+![x]  data, hardware, and application integration
-1. algorithms to achieve significantly better operations
+![x]  algorithms to achieve significantly better operations
-1. new object representation or data structures
+![x]  new object representation or data structures
-1. any attempts at new approaches, new mechanisms, new architectures, development of tools, or
+![x]  any attempts at new approaches, new mechanisms, new architectures, development of tools, or
-1. development of technology layers to enhance existing technologies at your company
+![x]  development of technology layers to enhance existing technologies at your company

 ![Note]Success is not a criteria: Failure is OK.
 You still learned something.

 SR&ED Non-Eligible Projects

-1. incremental addition of features and functions
+![x]  incremental addition of features and functions
-1. configuration of existing hardware and software systems
+![x]  configuration of existing hardware and software systems
-1. software upgrade or maintenance
+![x]  software upgrade or maintenance
-1. routine system development
+![x]  routine system development
-1. does not go further than existing techniques and tools within capabilities
+![x]  does not go further than existing techniques and tools within capabilities
-1. evaluating, buying, and configuring 3 rd party tools
+![x]  evaluating, buying, and configuring 3 rd party tools
-1. refactoring/code optimization
+![x]  refactoring/code optimization
-1. fine tuning
+![x]  fine tuning
-1. debugging
+![x]  debugging

 How Do I Identify SR&ED
 ---------------------------------------

 Focus on Constraints
-1. risk
+![x]  risk
-1. a project may be very valuable for our business: it may be novel, it may not exist on the market, etc...
+![x]  a project may be very valuable for our business: it may be novel, it may not exist on the market, etc...
-1. but for SR&ED we must have a Technological Obstacle to overcome.
+![x]  but for SR&ED we must have a Technological Obstacle to overcome.

 ### SR&ED Constraints Technological Obstacle